awsdocs/aws-batch-user-guide/doc_source/batch_cwet.md

        print(json.dumps(event))
    ```

    This is a simple Python 2\.7 function that prints the events sent by AWS Batch\.
-If everything is configured correctly, at the end of this tutorial, you see the event details appear in the CloudWatch Logs log stream associated with this Lambda function\.
+If everything is configured correctly, at the end of this tutorial, you see that the event details appear in the CloudWatch Logs log stream associated with this Lambda function\.

 1. Choose **Save**\.